mvolkmann/MyUnixEnv/notes/VueNotes.md

-To compute CSS class names, use `:class` which takes a string value or an object where the keys are class names and the values are boolean expressions that determine whether the class name should be used.
+To compute CSS class names, use `:class` which takes a string value or an object where the keys are class names and the values are boolean expressions that determine whether each class name should be used.
+This can be combined with use of a `class` attribute that is not preceded by a colon for class names that are always present.

 To conditionally disable a form element, use `:disabled` which takes a boolean value.